GoToWinThat/Wieczny-Student/README.md

 * Addnig AI to play against real players

 ## Status
-Project is in project.
+Project is in progress.
 We already created first version but we need to improve both client and server code for better performence and add more features from actuall game.

 ## License
 Distributed under the MIT License.